| |

 The Museum of Beyond imagines a future beyond oil...
 It's a life without plastics, and yet plastic fragments of our Oil Age lives continue to wash up on the shores of our oceans.
 The museum sees the present through future eyes, imagining what future generations might make of these plastic objects - and what they will perhaps think about us.

-Explore our collections, contribute, enjoy...
+Explore the museum's collections, contribute, enjoy...
 But, above all, let’s spread the word about reducing our fossil fuel use - including our use of plastics (especially single use items like bottles, cups and tampon applicators) - and taking action now to help stop climate chaos and biodiversity loss.
 And don't forget to lobby government and corporations for change too - we can't do this by ourselves!

 Most of all, let's hope that by thinking about the way we live now, we can begin to imagine how we might create a better future for all life on our planet.
+Fran Crowe, artist and curator of the Museum of Beyond |

 ofbeyond